 For a long time, I had a few hidden triggers.
 When I felt bored (not even horny) I would hit me up some porn.
 When I felt stressed, I smoked a few cigarettes.
 A recipe for disaster.

 This flight in ‘satisfying’ behavior made me miserable.
 Not my proudest years.
-I was able to effectively quit, only when I recognized that boredom and stress triggered.
+I was able to effectively quit, only when I recognized that boredom and stress triggered my behavior.

 Learn to be more self-aware.
 Watch and learn.
 Discover your cues and consecutive actions.
 Write them down in a notebook.
 What do you feel?
 What do you crave?
 Why?
 Stay actively aware of what happens to you.